 Language development in children at 5-8 years: early literacy and language sounds

-By five years, children know that sounds make up words.
-They can identify words beginning with the same sound – for example, ‘Mummy made magic marshmallows’.
-They can also spot words that rhyme.
-They might play rhyming games and sing out words that rhyme, like ‘bat’, ‘cat’, ‘fat’, ‘hat’ and ‘mat’.
+By 5 years, children know that words are made of different sounds and syllables.
+When they’re listening, they can identify words beginning with the same sound – for example, ‘Mummy made magic marshmallows’.
+They can also notice words that sound the same and play rhyming games with words like ‘bat’, ‘cat’, ‘fat’, ‘hat’ and ‘mat’.

 At 5-6 years, your child might know some or all of the sounds that go with the different letters of the alphabet.
-This is important for the development of reading skills.
-At this age, children also learn that single sounds combine into words.
+This is an important first step in learning to read.
+At this age, children also learn that single sounds combine together into words.
 For example, when you put the ‘t’, ‘o’ and ‘p’ sounds together, they make the word ‘top’.

-By eight years, your child understands what he’s reading.
-He might be reading on his own, and reading might even be one of his favourite activities.
+By 8 years, your child understands what they’re reading.
+Your child might read on their own, and reading might even be one of their favourite activities.
 By this age children can also write a simple story.

 Vocabulary and language development

-By five years, children can use the correct form of verbs to talk about past and future events.
+By 5 years, children can mostly use the correct forms of verbs to talk about past and future events.
 For example, your child can say ‘I played with Maxie’ to talk about the past and ‘I will play with Maxie’ to talk about the future.
 Children also begin to understand some concepts of time – for example, night, day and yesterday.

-Your child will start to realise that there are exceptions to grammatical rules – for example, we say ‘broke’, ‘threw’ and ‘ate’ rather than ‘breaked’, ‘throwed’ and ‘eated’.
-But it will take a few more years for her to learn the many exceptions in the English language.
-Even at eight years of age, some children might have trouble with the past tense of some verbs.
+Your child will start to realise that there are exceptions to grammatical rules.
+For example, we say ‘broke’, ‘threw’ and ‘ate’ rather than ‘breaked’, ‘throwed’ and ‘eated’.
+It’ll take a few more years to learn the many exceptions in the English language.
+Even at 8 years of age, some children might have trouble with the past tense of some verbs.

-At 5-6 years, children understand that single words might have different meanings, so they start to rely more on the context of a word to know what it means.
+At 5-6 years, children start to understand that single words might have different meanings, so they start to use the context of a word to know what it means.
 For example, ‘cool’ means something different when you say, ‘It’s a cool day’, compared with when you say, ‘That’s a really cool robot you’ve built’.
 They also begin to understand metaphors and non-literal language – for example, ‘Make up your mind’.

-Your child will understand that he can make new words by joining two other words – for example, ‘bookshelf’.
-You’ll see ‘compound’ words like this more often in your child’s speech now.
+Your child will understand that they can make new words by joining 2 other words – for example, ‘bookshelf’.
+You’ll hear ‘compound’ words like this more often in your child’s speech.

-And your child will also start to understand that words don’t always need an ‘s’ to become plurals – for example, ‘feet’ and ‘mice’ rather than ‘foots’ and ‘mouses’.
+And your child will also start to understand that some words don’t need an ‘s’ to become plurals – for example, ‘feet’ rather than ‘foots’.

-By eight years, children are learning lots of new words through reading.
-They also start to understand jokes and riddles that play on sounds.
-For example, your child might tell or enjoy a joke like ‘What kind of shows do cows like to watch?’
+By 8 years, children start to understand jokes and riddles and use language in an abstract way.
+For example, your child might tell a joke like ‘What kind of shows do cows like to watch?’
 ‘Moo-sicals’.

-Your child might also start to compare two things using the words ‘like’ or ‘as’ – for example, ‘She swims like a fish’.
+Your child might also start to compare 2 things using the words ‘like’ or ‘as’ – for example, ‘They swim like a fish’.

-By five years, children can follow three-step directions.
+By 5 years, children can follow multi-step, complex directions.

 Your child can understand and combine words to form active sentences – for example, ‘The cat chased the dog’.
-He’s also starting to understand passive sentences – for example, ‘The cat was chased by the dog’.
+They also start to understand passive sentences – for example, ‘The cat was chased by the dog’.

 But when children are describing pictures, they might mix up who is doing what to whom.
-They might also have trouble understanding pronoun references – for example, who ‘she’ refers to if you say, ‘The woman told the last girl to arrive that she was late’.
 Your child’s ability to make correct sentences will improve gradually in the next few years.

 Storytelling and language development

 From 4-8 years, children get much better at telling stories.
-Your child’s stories are probably longer and more detailed.
+Your child’s stories are probably longer and more detailed – and they probably make more sense too.
 The stories might be made up, or about things that have actually happened.
 They might have a theme, character or plot and contain actions and events in a logical sequence – for example, ‘The boat sank, so everybody had to swim to the beach’.

-As your child keeps learning and practising language, her storytelling will improve.
-It’ll be easier to work out who your child is talking about when she’s telling a story, and how the events in her stories fit together.
+As your child keeps learning and practising language, their storytelling will improve.
+It’ll be easier to work out who your child is talking about when they’re telling a story, and how the events in their stories fit together.